Biography

 Association for Cooperation in Tunisia

-Lyric Coloratura Soprano, Tracy Fehr has held numerous performances in Canada, Central America, North Africa and the UK.
-She performs with orchestras and chamber ensembles, and is increasingly in demand as a solo recitalist, known for her vocal agility, clarity of tone, and sensitive interpretations.
+Lyric Coloratura Soprano, Tracy Fehr has held numerous performances in Canada, Central America, North Africa and the UK, performing with orchestras and chamber ensembles, and as a solo recitalist.
+In Canada and abroad, she presents workshops, clinics and adjudication, and has been featured on many radio and TV stations.
+She is known for her vocal agility, clarity of tone, soaring high notes and sensitive interpretations.

 Tracy presents concerts in North America, the UK and North Africa with A Song for Hope/Chansons L’Espoir concert series including performances at the British Embassy, Palais Ennejma Ezzahra, Sfax Municipal Theatre, and at universities, community halls, schools, churches and theatres.